Why Choose Geography Education?

 Teacher Certification Requirements

-As required by the State of Michigan to receive teacher certification all teacher candidates must: (1) pass the Michigan Basic Skills Exam, (2) pass the pedagogy tests in their subject area majors and minors, and (3) have a 2.50 minimum GPA to receive teacher certification in Michigan.
+As required by the State of Michigan to receive teacher certification all teacher candidates must: (1) meet the MDE (CAEP) cohort requirements, (2) pass the pedagogy tests in their subject area majors, and (3) have a 2.50 minimum GPA to receive teacher certification in Michigan.
 These state requirements are in addition to the Ferris graduation requirements of your individual program.

 The geography education program leads to a Bachelor of Science degree through the School of Education, College of Education & Human Services.
 Graduates must complete all of Ferris' general education, geography, and education requirements.
 Professional education requirements include a semester of directed student teaching.
 Consult individual program description for other graduation requirements.